-Capital Power is a growth-oriented North American independent power producer with a strategic focus on sustainable energy headquartered in Edmonton, Alberta.
-Capital Power develops, acquires, owns and operates power generation from a range of energy sources.
+Capital Power is a growth-oriented North American wholesale power producer with a strategic focus on sustainable energy headquartered in Edmonton, Alberta.
+Capital Power builds, owns and operates utility-scale generation facilities that include renewables and thermal energy sources.
 Its asset portfolio includes ownership in several operating facilities in Canada and the United States and projects in various stages of construction and development.
 The significant events and conditions that have influenced the general development of Capital Power's business over the past three years are summarized below.
 Certain of these events and conditions and operational information on Capital Power's facilities are discussed in greater detail under the heading "Business of Capital Power".